-Endpoint Protection Vs Antivirus
+Security Term Showdown: Endpoint Point Protection Vs Antivirus Software

-What is endpoint protection?
+What is Endpoint Protection?

 The endpoint is often the weakest link in the organization – especially when used to connect to the Internet – as it serves as a door through which malware and other security threats can gain entry to the organizational network.
 It’s essential that every endpoint “door” is secured well, to protect the network from security breaches and targeted attacks, in the same way that a person would lock the front door to their home to protect their valuable belongings.
-Such a solution helps prevent the financial loss, data leaks, and downtime that can occur when a network is compromised.
+Such a solution helps prevent financial loss, data leaks, and downtime that can occur when a network is compromised.

-What is antivirus?
+What is Antivirus Software?

-- Firewalls – a firewall can be either a piece of software, or a hardware device.
+Firewalls – a firewall can be either a piece of software, or a hardware device.
 Its primary role is to control the data traffic coming in and out of a network.
 The firewall can be set up to grant different permissions to different users or endpoints on the network, controlling who can use the network and for what purpose, while also preventing unauthorized access and blocking risky connections.
 This ensures potential threats are blocked before they get a chance to do any harm.
-The downside is that some firewalls are over-zealous – blocking harmless applications, which can irritate users, leading to repeated, frantic calls to the Helpdesk.
+The downside is that some firewalls are over-zealous – blocking harmless applications, which can irritate users, leading to repeated, frantic calls to the helpdesk.

-- URL filtering – URL filtering technology controls which websites can be accessed based on a URL filter list.
+URL filtering – URL filtering technology controls which websites can be accessed based on a URL filter list.
 Usually, organizations will use an existing URL filter database, choosing categories they wish to block - such as known phishing or advertising websites.
 Lists can also be customized.
 This is a great way to prevent users from accidentally visiting websites that would make them vulnerable to malware infection and other security breaches.
 Unfortunately, it’s not practical or possible to include every possible malicious URL – the lists of URLS would be endless, and cyber criminals spin up new domains at a faster pace than any list can track, allowing them to evade the filters.
 Moreover, threats can be embedded or ‘injected’ into even the most benign websites.

-- Endpoint Detection and Response (EDR) – an EDR solution monitors endpoint behavior and detects any abnormal activity that could signal a security threat.
+Endpoint Detection and Response (EDR) – an EDR solution monitors endpoint behavior and detects any abnormal activity that could signal a security threat.
 EDR tools provide continuous monitoring, gathering information in a central database for behavioral analysis and reporting, all without affecting endpoint functionality.
 This allows for early identification of known threats, and a fast response to them.
 EDR relies on sophisticated behavior intelligence, but it is still a detection method – looking for existing threats on endpoints and responding to them.
 If some unknown threat gets past detection, it could easily compromise a network.